New CyberSeek™ tool pinpoints cybersecurity staffing needs, career paths and more

 - Network Engineer / Architect

-“Bars and restaurants, hotels and resorts, and many other businesses have been the targets of cyber-attacks in recent months,” said Kara Bush, director, state government affairs, West, CompTIA.
+“Healthcare facilities and schools, restaurants and hotels, and many other businesses have been the targets of cyber-attacks in recent months,” said Sarah Matz, director, state government affairs, South, CompTIA.
 “This daily drumbeat of news about cyber-threats is a constant reminder of the need for cybersecurity readiness.
 That readiness starts by fortifying the frontline of defense – cybersecurity professionals armed with the right education, certifications and skills.”

 CyberSeek’s interactive heat map of cybersecurity jobs is augmented by the Career Pathway, which provides information on different types of positions to help students, job seekers and workforce trainers.
 The Career Pathway features information on common job titles, salaries, online job openings, in-demand skills, education and certifications related to careers in cybersecurity.
 It incorporates job categories from the NICE Cybersecurity Workforce Framework, which provides a common language to describe cybersecurity work.
 The site illustrates how an individual can advance in a cybersecurity career, starting with four different entry-level positions through mid- and advanced-level jobs.